LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 For more details about the *EmaChainToolkitExample* application please refer to the [Decoding chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2#the-emachaintoolkitexample-application) article.

 **Note:** If you do not know yet about the Elektron Message API (EMA) and how to program and EMA consumer application I recommend you to follow this [EMA Quick Start](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/quick-start?content=8656&type=quick_start) and these [EMA Tutorials](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/learning).

-## <a id="using-the-ema-chain-toolkit"></a>Using the EMA Chain Toolkit
-For more details about the EMA Chain Toolkit usage, please refer to the [Decoding Chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2) article and the EMA Chain Toolkit [javadoc](https://developers.thomsonreuters.com/sites/default/files/article_content_files/EmaChainToolkit-Javadoc.zip).

 ## <a id="building-the-chainexpander"></a>Building the *ChainExpander* and *EmaChainToolkitExample* applications